 Finding a burger in Quito is as easy as walking down a street in most neighborhoods until a mom and pop restaurant appears- to authentically appreciate burgers in the city you should definitely try this once before moving forward.
 Fried eggs, French fries, and chips are often garnishes-as is store-bought ham, avocado, and an intriguing variety of sauces that often leaves you wondering why.

-First started as a food truck in a city-wide trend that witnessed the birth of food courts across Quito, Inca Burger is now proudly presents a brick-and-mortar location near Plaza Foch.
+First started as a food truck in a city-wide trend that witnessed the birth of food courts across Quito, Inca Burger now proudly presents a brick-and-mortar location near the Plaza Foch.

 The burger choices are a well-rounded mix of savory and sweet, and the sauces to choose from make it a weekly visit for locals and travelers in the city.
 Jack Daniels BBQ, an incredible beer-and-cheese sauce, blue cheese, real bacon, and grilled pineapple take burgers to a new depth.
 For those with a big appetite, the four-cheese, four-meat burger will present a challenge and the fries with different toppings can help fill the void when thinking about ordering more.